 5. Skills over roles

-Those familiar with the tech industry would say that this has been going on for decades, with potential teammates being assessed not on what they have done but on what they can do.
+Those familiar with the tech industry would say this has been going on for decades, with potential teammates being assessed not on what they have done but on what they can do.

 Gartner have been banging this drum since 2019, calling for companies to start planning ahead by not building around roles but around the skills needed to achieve their goals.

 Again, this should be music to the ears of those planning a career change.
-The feelings of inadequacy for a lack of ‘relevant’ professional experience are a common fear for those weighing up a new field or role.
-Having it openly recognized in the industry that it’s your skills that matter more is hugely empowering.
-If you’re preparing for a major career change, do some research to find out which skills are most important to your future career.
+The feelings of inadequacy for a lack of “relevant” professional experience are a common fear for those weighing up a new field or role.
+Especially with the emphasis on AI skills in the workplace, the balance has shifted.

-6. Multigenerational workforces becoming the norm
+6. Multigenerational workforces are becoming the norm

 We are living in the first era where there’s the potential for a wide range of generations in the same office at the same time.
 For management, this may create challenges in the form of working out how to ensure those team members born in the 50s and those born in the 00s gel with each other.